linuxserver/docker-jenkins-builder/readme/smokeping/README.md

 <a href="https://linuxserver.io" rel="linuxserver.io">![linuxserver.io](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/linuxserver_medium.png)</a>

-The [LinuxServer.io](https://linuxserver.io) team brings you another container release featuring easy user mapping and community support.
+The [LinuxServer.io](https://linuxserver.io) team brings you another container release featuring :-

+ * regular and timely application updates
+ * easy user mappings (PGID, PUID)
+ * custom base image with s6 overlay
+ * weekly base OS updates with common layers across the entire LinuxServer.io ecosystem to minimise space usage, down time and bandwidth
+ * regular security updates

 Find us at:
 * [Discord](https://discord.gg/YWrKVTn) - realtime support / chat with the community and the team.
-* [Blog](https://blog.linuxserver.io) - all the things you can do with our containers including How-To guides, opinions and much more!
 * [IRC](https://irc.linuxserver.io) - on freenode at `#linuxserver.io`.
 Our primary support channel is Discord.
+* [Blog](https://blog.linuxserver.io) - all the things you can do with our containers including How-To guides, opinions and much more!
 * [Podcast](https://podcast.linuxserver.io) - on hiatus.
 Coming back soon (late 2018).

 # linuxserver/smokeping